-What Does a Vet Technician Do?
+What Does a Vet Tech Do?

-- Take blood for lab work (patient assessment)
+- Take blood for lab analysis

-- Perform routine dental cleanings and imaging
+- Perform routine dental cleanings

 - Collect and record animals’ case histories

 - Conduct administrative duties (scheduling, billing and coding)

 - Bathe, clip nails/claws (depending on size of clinic)

 Vet tech requirements: What steps do I need to take?